The Efficiency Frontier: Classical Shadows versus Direct Quantum Measurement: Introduction

-Despite its theoretical advantages, such as logarithmic scaling on number of copies of quantum states required, the practical benefits of using classical shadows compared to quantum footage (direct quantum measurement) strategies in specific experimental setups remain unclear.
+Despite its theoretical advantages, such as logarithmic scaling on number of copies of quantum states required, the practical benefits of using classical shadows compared to direct quantum measurement strategies in specific experimental setups remain unclear.
 The efficiency and applicability of the classical shadow approach depend significantly on the type of observables being predicted.
-Even though the classical shadow method is highly efficient in estimating local observables (e.g., single-qubit expectation values), its practical benefit has been limited when dealing with global or complex observables (e.g., non-local correlation functions or complicated Hamiltonians) and when the number of observables is particularly not big.
-Additionally, shadow-based optimizations sometimes require additional post-processing time, making it challenging to assess its general effectiveness compared to quantum footage (direct quantum measurement) strategies, especially for problems that involve higher-order correlations.
+Even though the classical shadow method is highly efficient in estimating local observables (e.g., single-qubit expectation values), its practical benefit has been limited when dealing with global or complex observables (e.g., non-local correlation functions or complicated Hamiltonians) and when the number of observables is relatively small.
+Additionally, shadow-based optimizations sometimes require additional post-processing time, making it challenging to assess its general effectiveness compared to direct quantum measurement strategies, especially for problems that involve higher-order correlations.

 In this work, we address these challenges by evaluating the resource requirements of the classical shadow method using a quantitative approach.
 To determine the parameter regimes in which the classical shadow method provides practical benefits, we conduct an extensive cost-based analysis.
 Since the types of observables vary significantly depending on the scenario, we define two representative types of observables: one is a linear combination of Pauli matrices with Pauli weight $w$ and precision $\varepsilon$, and the other is a Hermitian matrix of dimension $2^n \times 2^n$ (where $n$ is the number of qubits) with sparsity $k$ and precision $\varepsilon$, defined as the maximum number of non-zero elements per row.
 In our result, we derive analytical expressions to estimate the resource consumption of both approaches.